nsauzede/myos/README.md

 # How to test it
-Required tools: qemu-system-i386, nasm, gcc and make (and optionally gdb for debug)
+Required tools: qemu-system-i386, nasm, gcc and make (and optionally gdb for debug) Note that "gcc-multilib" might also be needed to build 32-bit binaries.

 Run the 16-bit kernel as a floppy boot sector:
 ```